p2-inc/keycloak-orgs/docs/import-export.md

 ## Overview

 This documents describes the functionality for importing and exporting a realm containing organizations.

+The current approach works with the import/export functionality from the Keycloak UI console (not CLI commands)

 ## Import